Deresh-divakar/Web-analysis-project-/README.md

-Like that put style.css file into a new folder named in the main folder static then create a folder named uploads in the main folder the app.py file will be in the main folder without any subfolder
+Like that put style.css file into a new folder named in the main folder static then create a folder named uploads in the main folder the app.py file will be in the main folder without any subfolder Run the program via the command prompt or the terminal in VS code but install all the required libraries